 Six things you need to know before making your final A-level choices

 Whether you’ve already decided your A-levels for next year or you're struggling to decide, here are six pieces of advice to help you make the right A-level choices.

 Already have some A-level subjects in mind?
 See where they'll take you with our A-level Explorer, including possible degree and career paths you could be embarking on.

 What A-levels should you take?

-1. Taking certain A-level subjects will open up more university course options
+1. Certain A-level subjects may help with university course options